 (1997, 2; emphasis in original)

-In this kind of universe, the inside view has a very specific and highly significant property.
-It exists, physically instantiated, in a very large number of these worlds, and they are all coincident and superimposed.
-This is the nature of the quantum universe.
+As described in The World Hologram, for human observers this structure of information is experienced as a holographic field of information, here the world hologram.
+This is just a structure of information, in the brain of the observer.
+But in the many-worlds universe, this inside view has a very specific and highly significant property.
+It exists, physically instantiated, in a very large number of these worlds.
+And they are all coincident and superimposed.
 Thus all the identical copies of the inside view are superimposed.
 But when you superimpose identical copies of a structure of information, what you get is simply that structure of information.
 In other words, in the superposition of all the worlds in which this inside view exists, there is only one, single structure of information defining this inside view.
 This is all described in detail in The Indeterminate World.

 As described there, what this means is that the physical reality of this inside view is the effective superposition of all these worlds.
-Thus the physical world of a specific inside view is a whole set or class of worlds: all the worlds in which this inside view exists.
-This is a class-of-worlds-as-a-world.
-This is the axiomatic concept presented here that resolves the major paradoxes, producing the type of world described by QBism, with an explanation grounded in the roots of the new physics.
-As described in increasing detail in the pages presented here, this is the nature of the physical world of every conscious individual.
-(This does not apply to the person as usually described.
-The nature of the individual is described in detail in the first category of this site, beginning with World Superposition.
-It means that as conscious individuals we are exactly what we thought we were, and at the same time completely different.)
+In other words, the physical world of the inside view is a whole class of worlds: all the worlds in which this inside view exists.
+It is a class-of-worlds-as-a-world.
+This is the axiomatic concept presented here that resolves the major paradoxes.
+This ‘world superposition’ produces exactly the type of world described by QBism.
+And as the authors of that theory show, this completely resolves the great paradoxes of quantum theory.
+Clearly, this is how reality actually works.

 The World Superposition